OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Gathering-IP-Information.md

     -   In either type of Windows CLI enter `ipconfig /all` to show network information
 <br>

-4. Use the correct command for the each GNS3 object (`ip a` / `nmcli` / `ipconfig /all`) to **create a table** that correlates the following information for each computer. *Be lazy*, copy the ipconfig output from Powershell by highlight the text and then right click within the highlight.
+4. Use the correct command for the each GNS3 object (`ip a` / `nmcli` / `ipconfig /all`) to **create a table** (Excel or Google Sheets) like the chart below.
+Fill out as much as you can find out.
+This will be part of your lab report. that correlates the following information for each computer. *Be lazy*, copy the ipconfig output from Powershell by highlight the text and then right click within the highlight.
 <br>

 |Computer Name &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Adapter Name | Description | IPv4 Address | Subnet Mask | Default Gateway | IPv6 Address (if available) |